 Row definitions are used to define sets of rows for which a given group of column definitions would apply.
-Each row definition defines a group of rows that will be presented within a single table row (

-...

-...

-...

-... to be definition as given row definition, place the column definitions (coldef keywords) that will be used to format the rows.
+Each row definition defines a group of rows that will be presented within a single table row ( ... ).
+Under any given row definition, place the column definitions (coldef keywords) that will be used to format the rows.